GusWiz/WhichWay/README.md

   - **Aaron**: Although creating a consistent format for the itinerary display was very difficult, I feel like I was able to create a modern looking display that works well with any type of itinerary generated.
 Along with being able to export the itinerary I feel like I created a smooth system for users to interact with their itineraries.

+  - **Vinny**: I feel confident in the quality of the things I did manage to get done for the project, but I feel like there were some things that I neglected or couldve gotten finished but fell just short before the sprint/class ended.

 ## What Might Be Impeding Us from Performing Better?